 -

-Note: The Authentication Type is not available for the cloud storage and Google API connections.
+Note: Authentication type selection is not available for cloud storage connections or Google API connections.